Aller au contenu

 NodeAddress=<Zabbix server 1 ip>:10051

-Configuring Zabbix Server 2
+Configuration de Zabbix Server 2

-restart zabbix-server service
+Enable and start zabbix-server service

 sudo systemctl enable zabbix-server --now

-check logs for HA messages
+Check logs for HA messages

 sudo grep HA /var/log/zabbix/zabbix_server.log